runwayml/learn/docs/archive/overview.md

 ## Workspaces

-Runway is logically organized in a hierarchy of **Workspaces** and [**Models**](getting-started/models-101.md). **Workspaces** provides a way to logically group models used into the same project.
+RunwayML is logically organized in a hierarchy of **Workspaces** and [**Models**](getting-started/models-101.md). **Workspaces** provides a way to logically group models used into the same project.
 For example, a creator working on an interactive dance performance may create a workspace containing two models that she would like to use for her piece: OpenPose for detecting the dancers’ movements and WaveNet for generating a score for the dance.

 A **Workspace** is a collection of models.
 In a **Workspace** you can organize your models by theme, hierarchy, or however else you like.